 A missionary recounted “They were drawn along the street in carts, to the open view of the world.
 31 ladies and gentlemen, with the two sons and one daughter of his adopted son, the oldest of whom was not more than five years old.
 All their bodies were thrown into a pit for which was built a little chapel with a tomb in it, with this inscription...
 ‘The Tomb of The Traitors’.”

-Tokugawa Ieyasu was always on guard.
-Those Daimyo who feared his growing power began to plot against him.
+Ieyasu was on guard.
+Those daimyo who feared his growing power began to plot against him.
 Ieyasu’s territory now extended throughout most of Japan.
-He was determined to maintain his holdings and expand his base of power which led to one of Ieyasu’s nicknames as the ‘Old Badger’.
-It reflected his craftiness as well as his famed ability to wait, two traits that led to some of Tokugawa Ieyasu’s best achievements.
-In fact, he waited until after Hideyoshi’s death to consolidate his power and make his move to become the dominant military leader of Japan.
+He was determined to maintain his holdings and expand his base of power.
+One of Ieyasu’s nicknames is the ‘Old Badger’.
+This reflects his craftiness, as well as his famed ability to wait.
+And he waits until after Hideyoshi’s dead until he has a clear preponderance of power.
+Then he makes his move to become the dominant military leader of Japan.

-Ieyasu mobilized his troops and sent one division to Ōgaki castle where his enemies were gathering.
-When the battle began, women and children rushed to the safety of the castle, as Ieyasu sent a large force to lay siege to them, forcing them to fight day and night.
+Ieyasu mobilized his troops.
+He sent one division to Ōgaki castle where his enemies were gathering.
+When the battle began, women and children rushed to safety.
+Ieyasu sent a large force to lay siege to the castle, and they fought day and night.
 One of the young girls at the castle later told her family of the terrifying experience.
 “Mothers, concubines, and daughters stayed in the tower and cast bullets.
 There was panic.
 A bullet struck my younger brother, killing him on the spot.
 It was a cruel sight, indeed it was.
 We felt as if we should die.
 There was nothing but fear and horror left.”

 As the battle wore on, heads of slain warriors were brought to the castle to be prepared for the ritual presentation to the victor.
 It was believed that even in death, the samurai should be viewed as a worthy opponent.
 Those people who were in the castle would wash the heads and put some cosmetics on the face of the dead corpses, because they were proof of having killed someone important.
 “All the decapitated heads were brought into the tower.
 We weren’t a bit afraid of the heads and used to sleep in the midst of the nasty smell of bloody heads.”

 Ieyasu watched as his troops faced what seemed insurmountable odds.
 Then suddenly, the tide turned.
 Several enemy daimyo and their armies, convinced of Ieyasu’s ultimate victory, defected and joined Ieyasu’s forces.
-By two in the afternoon, Ieyasu’s troops had defeated the rebellious army.
+By 2 pm, Ieyasu’s troops had defeated the rebellious army.
 Ieyasu’s victory at Sekigahara brought an end to the warring states and signaled a beginning of a new era.

-In recognition of Tokugawa Ieyasu’s achievements and power, the emperor rewarded him the title of shogun, the barbarian-subduing generalissimo.
+In recognition of Ieyasu’s power, the emperor rewarded him the title of shogun, the barbarian-subduing generalissimo.
 Tokugawa Ieyasu now had the authority to rule Japan in all military matters.
-He ruled unchallenged, but always there was the specter of Hideyoshi’s young son Hideyori growing up in Osaka castle.
-Tokugawa Ieyasu had sworn with his life to protect the boy, the boy who could someday lay claim to all Ieyasu had won.
+He ruled unchallenged but always there was the spector of Hideyoshi’s young son Hideyori growing up in Osaka castle.
+Ieyasu had sworn with his life to protect the boy, the boy who could someday lay claim to all Ieyasu had won.

 As the young boy Hideyori approached manhood, a daimyo warned “Although he is Hideyoshi’s heir, Ieyasu would never let him rule Japan.
 Sooner or later some ambitious character will ferment a rebellion in his name, and even if Hideyori knows nothing about it, he will be blamed and forced to commit suicide to the grief of Hideyoshi’s ghost.”

-In the winter of 1614, Tokugawa Ieyasu accused Hideyori of subversion and ordered his troops to advance against Osaka Castle.
-Hideyori’s supporters, nearly 100,000 men, held strong.
-Ieyasu retaliated with a devious plan; he sent a woman samurai to negotiate a truce with Hideyori’s mother.
-Ieyasu offered a safe haven for Hideyori’s garrison if he agreed not to mount further rebellion against Ieyasu’s rule in return.
+In the winter of 1614, Ieyasu accused Hideyori of subversion and ordered his troops to advance against Osaka castle.
+Hideyori’s supporters, nearly 100,000, held strong.
+Ieyasu retaliated with a devious plan; he sent a women samurai to negotiate a truce with Hideyori’s mother.
+Ieyasu offered a safe haven for Hideyori’s garrison if in return he agreed not to mount further rebellion against Ieyasu’s rule.
 To prove his intentions, Ieyasu signed the pledge in blood.
 Hideyori’s mother convinced her son to accept the offer.
-Ieyasu’s ploy worked and the sacking of Osaka became one of Tokugawa Ieyasu’s biggest achievements.
+Ieyasu’s ploy had worked.

-As soon as the fighting stopped, Ieyasu filled the deep motes of Osaka castle and ordered his troops to storm the castle.
-Thousands of defeated soldiers, women, and children, fled the castle compound.
+As soon as the fighting stopped, Ieyasu filled the deep motes of Osaka castle and ordered his troops to storm the castle; there was a dreadful slaughter.
+Thousands of defeated soldiers, women and children, fled the castle compound.
 A European merchant recorded the event in his journal ‘We had news today that Ieyasu hath taken the fortress of Osaka and overthrown the forces of Hideyori.
 They say that the taking of this fortress hath cost above 100,000 lives and that no dead man of account is found with his head on, but all cut off.’

-Tokugawa Ieyasu’s army set the castle on fire.
-As the flames raged around him, Hideyori refused to surrender and was left with no other option — he committed seppuku.
-It was a cold-blooded strategy, but Ieyasu wanted to establish a dynasty that would last through the ages.
-There is reason to believe that Ieyasu genuinely regretted having to kill the son of his former lord.
+Ieyasu’s army set the castle on fire.
+As the flames raged around him, Hideyori refused to surrender and was left with no other option; he committed seppuku.
+It was a cold-blooded strategy, however, Ieyasu wanted to establish a dynasty that would last through the ages.
+There is reason to believe that Ieyasu genuinely regretted having to kill the son of his formal lord.
 Ieyasu is said to have paid penance by writing the name of the Buddha 10,000 times on scrolls of parchment.

-Tokugawa Ieyasu’s achievements had wiped out the last threat to his power, or so it seemed.
+Tokugawa Ieyasu had wiped out the last threat to his power, or so it seemed.
 But not everyone was under his control.
-There were the western traders who he valued, but mistrusted and the Christians who he considered a threat.
-Tokugawa Ieyasu had won the wars within Japan, but his struggle to control the future had just begun.
+There were the western traders who he valued but mistrusted and the Christians who he considered a threat.
+Tokugawa Ieyasu had won the wars but his struggle to control the future of Japan had just begun.